SandraRajoo/Civic-Reporting-System/README.md

 # Civic-Reporting-System
-This is what we did for our Academic Minor Project.
-It's a simple reporting system where environmental disturbances like broken roads or stagnant water can be marked on a map to alert the Municipality
+It's a simple reporting system where environmental disturbances like broken roads or stagnant water can be marked on a map to alert the authorities.
+The said authorities can then prioritise the recieved updates, perform basic database functions and close when completed.